Discriminating quantum field theories in non-inertial frames: Two quantum channels of non-inertial motion

+One way of defining a Bosonic amplification channel \cite{Aspachs, Unruh2011, Alsing2004} is via the map $\mathcal{E}_\text{amp}(\rho)\equiv \text{Tr}_{\text{II}} [S\rho S^{\dagger}]$, (see, for example, the discussion in the first column of pg.
+2 in \cite{Aspachs}).
+Therefore, the H1 channel, $\mathcal{E}_1$, can be decomposed into an $\mathcal{E}_0$ channel followed by a Bosonic amplification channel, i.e., $\mathcal{E}_1=\mathcal{E}_\text{amp}\circ\mathcal{E}_0$.
+We can see here that the test we are performing is really whether or not the amplification channel is operating.
+Indeed, it is the amplification channel which leads to the observation of particles in the accelerated frame and it is what we consider to be the most profound aspect of the theory -- the property that we most want to test.

-In principle the experimentalist is at liberty to tailor the mode transmitted by the source to suit the experimental purpose.
-Simplification occurs when the source mode is an Unruh mode, i.e., $\mathcal{E}_\text{0}=\mathcal{I}$.
-The Unruh effect can then be tested by discriminating between an amplification channel and a trivial channel.
-However it is currently unknown how to engineer a Hamiltonian that produces such modes.
-To make closer connection to settings that are likely to be experimentally feasible, we also consider source modes that are peaked in ordinary Minkowski frequencies by taking narrow spectrally-uniform wave-packets \cite{Hawking1975,Takagi}.
+In our discussion so far we have implicitly assumed that the initial state is simple in the standard Minkowski basis.
+By `simple' we mean the excitations above the vacuum of any prepared state have sharp $\hat{E}$-frequencies (these are known as a quasimonochromatic modes).
+However, in principle the experimentalist is at liberty to tailor the mode prepared by the source to suit the experimental purpose.
+One might then wonder if there was a preferred mode shape in which the experimentalist could prepare the initial state such that the amplification would most clearly be revealed.
+Indeed, when the source mode itself is an Unruh mode the $\mathcal{E}_\text{0}$ map becomes trivial, $\mathcal{E}_\text{0}\rightarrow\mathcal{I}$.
+If it were possible to prepared an Unruh mode, then the Unruh effect could be tested by discriminating between an amplification channel and a trivial channel.
+Despite the fact that it is not currently known how to produce such modes, much insight can be gained by first studying this simpler scenario and we will present some results for initial Unruh modes in the following sections.
+However, to make closer connection to settings that are likely to be experimentally feasible, we also consider source modes that are peaked in ordinary Minkowski frequencies by taking narrow spectrally-uniform wavepackets \cite{Hawking1975, Takagi} (see for example pg.
+18 of \cite{Takagi}).
 In this case, the $\mathcal{E}_\text{0}$ channel is no longer trivial.